-Krummel suggests watering all of your plants in the morning — especially in vegetable gardens — “because the plants have a chance to dry out during the day and you don’t get damp leaves throughout the night, which can cause diseases.”
+Krummel suggests watering all of your summer flowers and plants in the morning—especially in vegetable gardens—“because the plants have a chance to dry out during the day and you don’t get damp leaves throughout the night, which can cause diseases.”

 Don’t forget to fertilize plants in containers and hanging baskets; a liquid fertilizer like Miracle-Gro is the easiest route.

 Krummel suggests pruning shrubs and plants before July 15.
 This gives the plants enough time to create new growth well before the winter.

 What to Plant

 They take the sun, are drought-tolerant once they’re established, and are deer-tolerant.
 They come in pink, white, lavender, and red.